-Facebook has always used an algorithm to determine what Facebook users will most likely prefer in their increasingly noisy Newsfeeds.
+Facebook has always used an algorithm to determine which posts appear in each user’s increasingly noisy Newsfeed.

-1. Analyze Your Top Ten – Go into your Facebook page Insights and rank your content by virality.
+Go into your Facebook page Insights and rank your content by likes, comments and shares.
 This is the fastest way to see what’s resonating with Facebook users.

 Seek out patterns.
 Are they mostly photos?
 If so, what subject do they have in common?
 What about conditional sharing?
 What can you learn from the comments in these updates?
-You get the idea, Sherlock.
+You get the idea.

 The bottom line is that content is king on Facebook.
 Take full responsibility for yours!

-3. Optimize Targeting – Admins with Facebook Pages over 100 fans can target updates based on as gender, relationship status, educational status, age, location and language.
+Admins with Facebook Pages over 100 fans can target updates based on as gender, relationship status, educational status, age, location, language, interests and Post End Date (as shown below).

 This means that updates that pertain to fans in a specific location, or a certain age group won’t be hidden by fans outside of that segment.
 And on the flip side, a higher percent of those reached by these targeted updates will like, comment on, and share them.